naman2341/Color-Language/README.md

 <hr>

-This is a fun project , to make a language written entirely in color
+- This is a fun project , to make a language written entirely in color

-**The language might be further extended by writing a whole new language purely in colours(with its own syntax, like BrainF\*ck or BeFungue) , rather than relying on ascii conversions**
+- **The language might be further extended by writing a whole new language purely in colours(with its own syntax, like BrainF\*ck or BeFungue) , rather than relying on ascii conversions**
+- Another fun project could be `Greys` where the same concept is converted into different shades of grays, starting from White all the way to Black

 <hr>